 The Secretary to the Treasury is responsible for the Treasury.
 The Treasury’s leadership is delivered through the Executive Leadership Team and Kaiurungi.
 The Treasury uses a range of internal advisory boards to challenge its thinking and decision making.

 Members are appointed by the Secretary to the Treasury to provide a range of perspectives and expertise.
 Details of each advisory body are given below:

-- The Risk and Assurance Committee.
-This group is a sub-committee of the Treasury Board with an independent chair and three additional external members.
-It provides assurance and advice to the Secretary to the Treasury relating to the effectiveness and adequacy of internal control and risk management systems, processes and activities across the Treasury.
-Current members are Robin Oliver, Julia Raue, Scott Scoullar and Cathy Quinn (Chair).
+- The Risk and Audit Committee.
+The Risk and Audit Committee has an independent chair and four additional external members.
+It provides advice to the Secretary to the Treasury on the effectiveness of risk management and internal control systems, processes and activities across the Treasury.
+Current members are Lyn Provost (Chair), Linda Robertson, Sandi Beatie, Ben Palmer and Michael Crawford.

 - FSG Audit Committee.
 This is an advisory committee that provides advice and observations to the Secretary to the Treasury relating to key issues and risks that affect the production and audit of the Financial Statements of the Government (FSG).
-The Committee is chaired by an independent chair – Ian Ball – and with two additional external members – Souella Cummings and Mike Blake.
+The Committee is chaired by an independent chair – Iain Rennie – and with three additional external members – Souella Cumming, Wendy Venter and Mike Blake.

-The committee will also consider appropriate strategic targets and key performance indicators for the Treasury’s Capital Markets Directorate as well as monitoring and advising on the directorate’s performance against them.
+The committee will also consider appropriate strategic targets and key performance indicators for the Treasury's New Zealand Debt Management Directorate and New Zealand Export Credit team, as well as monitoring and advising on the performance against them.